DamianReloaded/appweeb/README.md

 - The bytes are uploaded using /api/upload
 - The file is stored under the configured web root
 - The json can then be retrieved from the server to list contents

+### Custom Endpoints

+AppWeeb allows arbitrary HTTP endpoints to be added directly to the C++ web server.
+These endpoints can implement any server-side logic required by the application like:

+- Database operations
+- External API / web service communication
+- Image or media generation
+- File processing
+- Authentication logic
+- Background task triggering
+etc.

+Since the server is fully native, each endpoint can execute arbitrary C++ code and interact directly with the filesystem, operating system APIs, or third-party services.

+This makes AppWeeb suitable not only for static file hosting and data storage, but also for building fully custom backend behavior tailored to a specific application.

 ### Cross-Platform